uselagoon/lagoon/docs/applications/drupal/services/varnish.md

 * Set `VARNISH_BYPASS` to `false` in the Varnish service section.
 * Set `LAGOON_ENVIRONMENT_TYPE` to `production` in the `x-environment` section.
-* Run `docker-compose up -d` , which restarts all services with the new environment variables.
+* Run `docker compose up -d` , which restarts all services with the new environment variables.

 Now you should be able to test Varnish!
 <!-- markdown-link-check-disable -->